Many companies have seen CRO as the silver bullet to generate more revenue overnight.

 Our vision is that CRO will merge into a more comprehensive, strategic method to craft better customer journeys, making sneaky agencies and freelancers that promise to deliver silver bullets a thing of the past.

-So, our CEO, Valentin Radu and our Head of Product Marketing, Juliana Jackson, decided to ask the most tenured & well known global experts in digital marketing about this.
+So, our CEO, Valentin Radu, and Juliana Jackson, decided to ask the most tenured & well-known global experts in digital marketing about this.

 And this is me writing the story. ?

 An international consultancy that scientifically optimizes the profitability of online businesses